openziti/ziti-sdk-csharp/ZitiNativeApiForDotnetCore/README.md

 If you explore the CMakeLists.txt file you will see there is a ziti.def file.
 This file is **REQUIRED** for Windows library builds.
 It is also imperative that it is update this file.
 A .bat file named defgen.bat has been provided which does this.
-Find usages in msvc-build.bat.
-This allows the exported functions from ziti.dll to be re-exported in ziti4dotnet.
+This file allows the exported functions from ziti.dll to be re-exported in ziti4dotnet.

 Example:
 ```
 cd ZitiNativeApiForDotnetCore
+msvc-build.bat
-defgen 64 build/x64/_deps/ziti-sdk-c-build/library/Release/ziti.dll
+defgen 64 %BUILDFOLDER%\x64\_deps\ziti-sdk-c-build\library\Release\ziti.dll
 ```

+You'll probably have to remove the three extraneous files: ziti-exports.txt, ziti.dll, ziti.exp. defgen leaves these files behind in case you need to do deubgging on the process.

 #### "No function found"